-During the year 2008-2009, the Learning Center introduced ASSET Testing, a standardized test conducted by Educational Initiatives for grade 5 to 9 in Math & English.
-In the academic year 2009-10, we increased the scope of the ASSET test to cover grades 4-9 and also added Science as an additional subject for external assessment.
-In the ASSET test of December 2014, our students showed improvement in English and Science.
-The math performance declined because of weaker performance in Grade 9.
+During the year 2008-2009, the Learning Center introduced ASSET Testing, a standardized test conducted by Educational Initiatives for Grade 5 to 9 in Math & English.
+In the academic year 2009-10, we increased the scope of the ASSET test to cover Grades 4-9 and also added Science as an additional subject for external assessment.
+In the ASSET test of December 2015, our students showed improvement in English, Math and Science.
+The center performed extremely well in Science equaling National average of 100%.

-(ASSET Testing is India's leading skill based diagnostic assessment for students from grade 3 to 10 conducted by Educational Initiatives India.
+The ASSET Testing is India's leading skill based diagnostic assessment for students from Grade 3 to 10 conducted by Educational Initiatives India.
 Educational Initiatives offers assessment for learning services to help schools and governments to improve the quality of education.
-They work with approximately 1500 private English medium schools in India, the Gulf, Nepal and Singapore.)
+They work with approximately 1500 private English medium schools in India, the Gulf, Nepal and Singapore.